jmdeldin/ir-black-theme.el/README.markdown

 `M-x package-install RET ir-black-theme`.
 Otherwise, see the commentary in `ir-black-theme.el` for manual installation instructions.

+## Usage

+After installing it:

+1. `M-x load-theme RET ir-black`
+2. Don't like it?
+Type `M-x disable-theme RET ir-black` to restore your previous theme.

 ## Contributing

 Please feel free to file an issue for more face definitions -- I'd like this